eugenesvk/bypass-paywalls-chrome-clean/README.md

 Check for updates (in about:addons) and allow permissions for newly supported sites (else no update will be installed).

 #### Android
-On Android this add-on only works with Firefox 68 (Fennec); Firefox 79+ (Fenix) only supports 9 'recommended' add-ons (for now).\
+On Android this add-on doesn't work with latest Firefox v84 (Fenix); it only supports 9 'recommended' add-ons (for now).\
-BPC add-on works fine in Firefox Nightly (or IceRaven) though (when you load BPC from a [custom add-on collection](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly)).\
+BPC add-on works fine in [Firefox Nightly](https://play.google.com/store/apps/details?id=org.mozilla.fenix), [Fennec F-Droid](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/) or [IceRaven](https://github.com/fork-maintainers/iceraven-browser) though (when you load BPC from a [custom add-on collection](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly)).\
-For Firefox Nightly you have to make your own custom add-on collection (or use another that contains BPC). \
+For Firefox Nightly or Fennec F-Droid (based on latest Firefox for Android) you have to make your own custom add-on collection (or use another that contains BPC). \
 [Iceraven (Fenix fork)](https://github.com/fork-maintainers/iceraven-browser) uses: [What I want on Fenix](https://addons.mozilla.org/en-US/firefox/collections/16201230/What-I-want-on-Fenix)\
-It has a custom add-ons account: 16201230 & collection: What-I-want-on-Fenix, but somehow it's not working in Firefox Nightly.
+It has a custom add-ons account: 16201230 & collection: What-I-want-on-Fenix.\
+In IceRaven all add-ons are shown (with search option), but In Firefox Nightly and Fennec F-Droid only the first 50 add-ons are shown (including this add-on).

 #### Chrome/Chromium
 Visit the [Chrome repository](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) of Bypass Paywall Clean.